charliegdev/just-another-todo-app/README.md

 ## Build & Deploy
-This application is scaffolded using [create-react-app](https://github.com/facebook/create-react-app), so the process is simple:
+You can also clone this repo and run it locally on your own machine.
+This application is scaffolded using [create-react-app](https://github.com/facebook/create-react-app), so the process is the standard one:

-1. Make sure you have NodeJS and Git installed.
+1. Make sure you have [Node.js](https://nodejs.org/en/) and [Git](https://git-scm.com/downloads) installed.
 1. Clone the repo: `git clone https://github.com/charliegdev/just-another-todo-app.git`
 1. Go into the repo: `cd just-another-todo-app`
 1. Install dependencies: `npm i`